For the latest storm updates, please click to this post updated on Friday.

 NES takes heat from public and city officials

-There is increasing scrutiny of Nashville Electric Service, even as the utility tries to improve progress in restoring power to customers and improve communications.
+There has been increasing scrutiny of Nashville Electric Service, even as the utility tries to improve progress in restoring power to customers and improve communications.
 On Saturday night, President & CEO Teresa Broyles Aplin posted a video statement on Facebook, providing an update of power restoration progress.
 She says 90% of outages will be restored by Tuesday and 99% by Sunday, February 8th.

 Broyles touts NES’ new website tool that lets customers track the status of outages, where work is happening, and when power will be restored.
 She also addresses the delays.